Passwordless authentication: How financial institutions can solve the password problem

 • Biometrics: Face and fingerprint scans are popular among consumers.
 Many are already using their device’s biometric authentication, via TouchID and FaceID, for example.

 Mobile has been the predominant way for consumers to bank for some years, especially since the beginning of the pandemic.
 At the same time, fraudsters are following suit and moving their criminal activity to the mobile channel.
-This has made it more important for banks to analyze the health and integrity of each consumer’s mobile device during the mobile banking login process and during transactions.
+This made it more important for banks to analyze the health and integrity of each consumer’s mobile device during the mobile banking login process and during transactions.
 Doing so can decrease the success rate of fraud attacks and consequently, the risk of theft of customers’ money.

 It’s imperative to put together a fraud prevention strategy that includes determining the health of the customer’s mobile device.
-To do this properly, financial institutions would need to gather information such as the device ID, geolocation, operating system, and other data points.
+To do this properly, financial institutions need to gather information such as the device ID, geolocation, operating system, and other data points.
 A fraud prevention system built on risk-based authentication can then take these data points and make instantaneous decisions that protect the consumer’s financial transactions.

 What would a red flag in this kind of system look like?
 It can be something as simple as checking to see if the customer’s phone has been compromised by malware.
 A risk-based authentication system can then simplify the user experience because if there is no malware on the device, or if the client is doing a low-risk transaction, there won’t be a need to pass an authentication challenge.

 For example, in the case of an existing customer, a relationship of trust has already been established.
 The bank knows the customer’s trusted device and has a history of the customer’s typical activity and behavior.
-Each time that customer interacts with the bank, the bank can use technology such as fraud prevention rules and machine learning to assign a risk score to each action the customer takes during their online banking session.
+Each time that a customer interacts with the bank, the bank can use technology such as fraud prevention rules and machine learning to assign a risk score to each action the customer takes during their online banking session.
 This score is used to determine whether to challenge the customer with a new authentication request, or not.
-In the case of a high-value or higher risk transaction, the customer might be asked to confirm their identity or authorize a transaction by authenticating with a fingerprint scan.
-However, if the customer logs in at the usual time, from the usual geolocation, using the same authentication method, and does so on their trusted device, this together provides a high degree of assurance that it is in fact the legitimate customer.
-A risk-based authentication system would create a risk score based on parameters such as these and allow the customer to authenticate without a password.

-Use Case #2: Authorizing Financial Transactions Using FIDO
+Use case #2: Authorizing financial transactions using FIDO

 Consider a customer paying a bill on their phone through their mobile banking app.
 Before processing the transaction, the bank asks the customer to confirm that the amount and the payee are accurate.
 In this instance, the bank uses biometrics to confirm the customer’s identity.